Spark your heart and mind through the practice of meditation.

 Thursdays 6:15 pm-7:15 pm (sitting/walking practice for those not requiring instruction)

-Sundays 10:30 am – 12:30 pm (instruction available).
+Sundays 10:30 am – 12:30 pm (instruction available on the first Sunday of the month).
 One hour of sitting/walking meditation followed by one hour of book study.
-Newcomers are encouraged to come at 10 am for basic instruction.
-(Sorry, no instruction available on March 26th).
+Newcomers are encouraged to come at 10 am on the first Sunday of the month for basic instruction.

 Book Study.
 On the first Sunday, we are reading Training the Mind by Chogyam Trungpa Rinpoche.
 On the other Sundays, our choice is The Shambhala Principle by Sakyong Mipham Rinpoche.

 Please visit our Ongoing Offerings and Classes and Retreats pages for details on all programs offered.